Contact Us Log In Sign Up

 $113 CME/CNE: 0.75 Credit interactive

-EFM Case Study #03: Standard Terms & Guidelines
+EFM Case Study #03: Standard Terms and Guidelines

-Utilization of standardized electronic fetal monitoring (EFM) nomenclature nationwide remains inconsistent between hospital to hospital and practitioner to practitioner.
+Utilization of standardized electronic fetal monitoring (EFM) nomenclature nationwide remains inconsistent from hospital to hospital and practitioner to practitioner.
 This activity outlines how to apply standardized EFM nomenclature, 3-Tier FHR Interpretation System and the ACOG intrapartum management algorithms into clinical practice in a case study format.
-EFM risk management concerns are defined..
+EFM risk management concerns are defined.

 $150 CME/CNE: 1.00 Credit interactive